What is Web3?

 Your key to blockchain applications

 Coinbase is the best recommendation for beginners out of our list of Web3 wallets.
-It’s the latest US licensed crypto provider by transaction volumes.
+It’s the latest US-licensed crypto provider by transaction volumes.
 The exchange serves over 200 countries worldwide and offers 119+ digital assets.
 You can store all your crypto, NFTs and even take part in ICOs with this wallet.
-As a popular company with a massive client base, the firm offers Coinbase.com as custodial wallet and Coinbase Wallet as a non-custodian wallet for Web3 users.
+As a popular company with a massive client base, the firm offers Coinbase.com as a custodial wallet and Coinbase Wallet as a non-custodian wallet for Web3 users.
 Coinbase Wallet is hence a true non-custodial wallet and is not held on Coinbase exchange servers.
-It’s among the most secure and user friendly DeFi platforms.
-It has a 2FA for login, and extra features such as biometric security.
+It’s among the most secure and user-friendly DeFi platforms.
+It has a 2FA for login and extra features such as biometric security.

 Rainbow is another ERC20 Web3 wallet.
 In case you’re wondering why ERC20, Ethereum was the first blockchain to introduce dApps and smart contracts.
 It’s also the only one that has proven and successful concepts for far.
-Although the Web3 is diverse, it’s currently built mainly on the Ethereum network.
-Rainbow is compatible with Ethereum blockchain based dApps.
+Although Web3 is diverse, it’s currently built mainly on the Ethereum network.
+Rainbow is compatible with Ethereum blockchain-based dApps.
 Users can swap coins directly from their dashboard.
 In terms of UI, the wallet has a more appealing interface compared to other Ethereum Web3 wallets.
 Rainbow is a hot mobile wallet.
-Ensure you have all your important data backed up, and including seed phrases.
+Ensure you have all your important data backed up and including seed phrases.